Mullum Mullum Creek Trail

 The Mullum Mullum Creek Trail is a shared use path for cyclists and pedestrians, which follows Mullum Mullum Creek in the outer eastern suburbs in Melbourne, Victoria, Australia.
+The Mullum Mullum Creek Trail extends from the Eastlink Trail at Sherbrook Park to Highland Avenue in Croydon.

-The path was previously split into two sections, but later linked to form one continuous trail from Templestowe to Croydon.The section of the path between the end of the Yarra River Trail in Templestowe and Park Road in Donvale is the lower section, while the section between the end of the Heads Road in Donvale and Highland Avenue in Croydon is the upper section.
-The central section between Park Road and Heads Road in Donvale was completed in July 2018 and formally opened on 16 September 2018.
+The path was previously split into two sections, but later connected to form one continuous trail from Templestowe to Croydon.
+The lower section of the path consists of the Yarra River Trail in Templestowe and Park Road in Donvale.
+The upper section is between the end of the Heads Road in Donvale and Highland Avenue in Croydon.
+The central section, between Park Road and Heads Road in Donvale, was completed in July 2018 and formally opened on 16 September 2018.

 Following the path

 Upper section

-The upper section starts in the east at the end of Highland Ave.
-The path heads in a south westerly direction, with at-level road crossing at Kalinda Road, Oban Road, and Oliver Street.
-The trail then heads under the tunnel, where there is an immediate junction.
-Trail users can turn left, heading east toward the Belgrave Rail Trail, which initially runs on-road along Larissa Avenue and via Ringwood Lake.
-The Mullum Mullum Creek Trail takes an immediate right turn west towards Eastland Shopping Centre.
-A road crossing at Warrandyte Road and a tunnel under Ringwood Street sends you to the end of the EastLink Trail.
-Continuing under the EastLink onramps leads you under Deep Creek Road and into Yarran Dheran.
-The path continues north west past sensitive flora and fauna by the concrete path mixed with a series of timber bridges and boardwalks.
+The upper section starts at the end of Highland Ave.
+The path heads in a south west direction, with at-level road crossings at Kalinda Road, Oban Road, and Oliver Street.
+The trail heads under a tunnel, with an immediate junction.
+Trail users can turn left, heading east toward the Belgrave Rail Trail, which runs on-road along Larissa Avenue and Ringwood Lake.
+The Mullum Mullum Creek Trail takes a right turn towards Eastland Shopping Centre.
+A road crossing at Warrandyte Road and a tunnel under Ringwood Street connects to the end of the EastLink Trail.
+There is also access under Deep Creek Road and into Yarran Dheran under the EastLink onramps.
+The path is paved and mixed with timber bridges and boardwalks.

-An at-level crossing with the junction of Quarry Road and Becketts Road is confronted.
-Immediately after the road crossing, the trail splits into two.
-Straight ahead and to the north west is the start of the Koonung Creek Trail.
-Turning right and northwards, the upper section of the Mullum Mullum Creek continues to its current end point (March 2017) at Heads Road.
+At the junction of Quarry Road and Becketts Road there is an at-level crossing.
+After the crossing, the trail splits into two.
+To the north west is the start of the Koonung Creek Trail.
+Turning right continues to the end point of the Mullum Mullum Creek Trail at Heads Road.